EPFL-ADA-2017/ada2017-hw/project/README.md

 ## Research questions

-Is there a noticeable difference between the *expected* and *actual* emotions towards certain kinds of conflicts (and/or regions)?
+Is there a big emotional contrast, in Twiter, comparing *before* and *after* a conflict arises?

-If so, which conflicts (or regions) are the ones most notoriously affected by it?
+If so, is this more noticeable for certain categories of conflicts?
+Or does this vary by location?

 ## Datasets